ayc3ue/information_retrieval/README.md

 Andrea Chang, Aditi Narvekar, Nikhil Bhaip, Felix Park

-Thanks to Hongning Wang, of the University of Virginia, for guidance and extrinsic motivation to complete this project.
+Thanks to Hongning Wang, of the University of Virginia, for guidance to complete this project.